Information for Water-Sewer Districts

 The appearance of fairness doctrine requires all quasi-judicial actions taken by the board (which impact individual property owners and are distinct from policymaking or legislation) to be fair and unbiased in fact and appearance.
 For water-sewer districts, this might include judgments such as property owners appealing the general manager's decisions or requesting variances requiring board approval.
-For more information, see our page on the Appearance of Fairness Doctrine or download our Appearance of Fairness Doctrine publication.
+For more information, see our page on the Appearance of Fairness Doctrine.

 Some districts have adopted their own codes of ethics, so make sure you know what your local policies are.

 Water-sewer districts adopt rules governing the transaction of their business by resolution.
 For information on drafting and adopting resolutions, download our Local Ordinances publication.
 While this document focuses on ordinances for cities and counties, the contents are still useful for water-sewer district resolutions.

 Below are some water-sewer districts that provide their codes or resolutions online:

 - Alderwood Water and Wastewater District Code (includes tables for water resolutions and sewer resolutions)